giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 In process of the worker node recreation, any data stored in worker node's local storage, i. e. outside of EBS volumes, is lost.

 **Note:** We are in the process of making upgrades on AWS less disruptive.
-One goal is to make new nodes available first, then drain and remove old nodes.
-Also we are aware that for larger clusters, one thirds of worker nodes becoming unavailable at the same time is often too much.
+For example, we are aware that for larger clusters, one thirds of worker nodes becoming unavailable at the same time is often too much.

 ### Provider-specific details for Azure